ggwpez/ahm-testnet/README.md

 just
 ```

-You should see this, wich clickable links for each network:
+You should see this with clickable links to PJS:
 ![img](./.assets/spawned.png)

-It should also emit a lot of events for processed and enqueued messages.

 ## Findings